 The Anzac Sunset Ceremony will take place at Cenotaph, Martin Place, at 5pm and will be followed by the lowering of the flags.
 The ceremony marks the official end of ANZAC Day Memorials in Sydney.

-Anzac biscuits are an age-old Aussie tradition that has been passed down through generations and continues to endure.
+Anzac biscuits are an age-old Aussie tradition that has been passed down through generations.
 Bakeries and cafes like Saga, Berkelo and Brickfields are popular for their biscuits.
-If you’re feeling particularly adventurous, you can make your own.

 The spirit of the ANZAC lives on and its qualities of courage, mateship and sacrifice persist.